Nlcke/babel-plugin-function-tracker/README.md

 import { name1, functionName, name2, name3 } from 'moduleName'; // found
 ```

-Then it searches for _the first_ special function call as a statement inside a function definition:
+Then it searches for any special function call as a statement inside a block statement:

 ```ts
 function random() {